Shayxislam23/FundingPro/README.md

 FundingPro is a SaaS platform that helps organizations discover grants, draft applications with AI assistance, and track submissions.
 The project ships with a FastAPI backend secured with JWT, a Next.js frontend styled with Tailwind CSS, and a PostgreSQL database.
 Billing via Stripe and AI drafting via OpenAI are supported.

+Recent updates added email verification, password resets, user roles and Stripe webhook handling.
+Users can manage their profile and draft applications with GPT‑4.

 ## Structure
 - `backend/` – FastAPI application with a PostgreSQL database.
 - `frontend/` – Next.js application styled with Tailwind CSS.